-Note that strong recoverability is a stronger condition then weak recoverability.
+Note that strong recoverability implies weak recoverability.
 In the case where M comes from a circular planar graph, it is not difficult to see that Ξ{γ} contains the same information as the voltage-covoltage relation of (Γ, γ) , and in particular, Γ is weakly (strongly) recoverable if and only if M is.

-It turns out that M is weakly (strongly) recoverable if and only if M' is, where M' is the colored medial graph with the opposite colors.
-This is slightly easier to see for the case of strong recoverability.
+If M' is the colored medial graph obtained by reversing the colors of M, then M is weakly (resp. strongly) recoverable if and only if M' is weakly (resp. strongly) recoverable.
 In particular, recoverability of a medial graph doesn't depend on the choice of the coloring.
-We won't use this fact in what follows, so we leave the (easy) proof to the reader.
+We won't use this fact in what follows, so we leave the proof to the reader.